Kitchener, Ontario: Climate

 Kitchener has a humid continental climate of the warm summer subtype (Dfb under the Köppen climate classification); large seasonal differences are seen, usually warm and humid summers and cold to occasionally very cold winters.
 Winter-like conditions generally last from mid-December until mid-March, while summer temperatures generally occur from mid-May to close to the end of September.

 March 2012 went down in the history books for Kitchener – between 16 and 22 March, temperatures ranged from 21.4 C to 26.5 C—7 record highs in a row.
 19 March high of 24 C is one of the highest winter temperatures ever recorded, while 22 March high of 26.5 C is the highest for March in this area.

 Temperatures during the year can exceed 30 C in the summer and drop below -20 C in the winter several times a year, but prolonged periods of extreme temperatures are rare.
 The frost-free period for Kitchener averages about 147 frost-free days a year, a much lower number than cities on the Great Lakes due its inland location and higher elevation.
 Snowfall averages 160 cm per year.

 The highest temperature ever recorded in Kitchener was 38.3 C on August 6 and 7, 1918, and again on July 27, 1941.
 The coldest temperature ever recorded was -34.1 C on February 16, 2015.

+The record high daily minimum temperature was 25.7 C on August 6, 2002.
+The record high dew point was 27.7 C on August 4, 1988.
+The most humid month was July 1987 with a monthly average dew point of 17.5 C. The warmest month was August 1969 with a monthly average mean temperature of 23.6 C. The month with the warmest average daily maximums was July 2012 with an average monthly daily maximum of 30.0 C. The month with the warmest average daily minimums was July 1969 with an average monthly daily maximum of 17.2 C, with no daily minimum temperature below 12.2 C during the entire month.
+July 2011 recorded no daily maximum temperature below 25.5 C during the entire month.
+July 2024 and August 1996 recorded no dew point below 9.0 C throughout the month.

+Summer 1982 recorded the lowest yearly maximum temperature of 29.6 C. Summer 2023 recorded the lowest yearly maximum daily minimum temperature of 18.3 C. Summer 1992 recorded the lowest yearly maximum dew point of 21.7 C.

+The average yearly maximum dew point is 23.6 C, and the average yearly maximum daily minimum temperature is 21.4 C.